rnietoe/Training/docs/AWS/03-Network.md

 ### Global Accelerator

-**`AWS Global Accelerator`** uses the vast, congestion-free AWS global network to route TCP and UDP traffic to a healthy application endpoint in the closest AWS Region to the user to improves the availability and performance of your applications for local or global users
+**`AWS Global Accelerator`** uses the AWS global network to route TCP and UDP traffic to a healthy application endpoints in the closest AWS Region to the user to improves the availability and performance of your EC2 instances or ELB (ALB and NLB) for local or global users.
+It is not used for improving Amazon S3 performance.

 1234567890abcdef.awsglobalaccelerator.com